vmiis/Projects/README.md

 <br/>

 If you want to setup your own website to open yourself up to world, you may have many options, such as Wordpress, Squarespace, Wix, Weebly, and many more.
-But if your want to have full control of your website, unlimited features and free hosting, the GitHub Pages and cloudflare combination is a good choice.
-I am happy to help people to setup a personal website using GitHub Pages and cloudflare free services.
+But if your want to have full control of your website, unlimited features and free hosting, the GitHub Pages and Cloudflare combination is a good choice.
+I am happy to help people to setup a personal website using GitHub Pages and Cloudflare free services.